-In 2020 Dorothy Caldwell accepted my invitation to install her work at the Periphery shortly after Bill Woods died, her partner of 50 years.
-Deep into the Pandemic life changed for Dorothy.
-We, her country friends, watched closely as concerned friends often do.
-Dorothy has many fans around the world; as a lover of travel, Dorothy and her work have been around the Globe, sometimes separately, occasionally together on teaching and research sojourns.
+In 2020 Dorothy Caldwell accepted my invitation to install her work at the Periphery shortly after Bill Woods died, her spouse of fifty years.
+Deep into the pandemic, life changed for Dorothy.
+Her country friends watched closely, as concerned friends do.
+Dorothy has many fans around the world.
+As a lover of travel, she with her work have been around the globe, sometimes separately occasionally together, on teaching and research sojourns.

 In Dorothy’s work we see specificities of landscape, not in conventional landscape painting terms, but rather from a multitude of perspectives.
 Appearing often as aerial maps, cartographic impressions or compressed views, her work is infused with the physical materials (minerals) of the land, and as such has the duality of appearing subjectively and objectively at the same time, as bird’s-eye-views and close up experiences equally.
 Dorothy’s installation at the Periphery is an auspicious event as it is the first body of work to be displayed here, and Dorothy the first invited artist to make representations in this landscape.